zeux/zeux.github.io/_posts/2009-03-01-view-frustum-culling-optimization-never-let-me-branch.md

 First, code performance depends on input data.
 Visible boxes are worst case (this is the one the cycle count is for); invisible boxes are faster, with the fastest case (where the box is behind the first plane) taking 128 cycles.
 Because of this, it's hard to estimate the run time of culling, given the number of objects – upper bound is three times bigger than lower bound.

 Second, branches divide the code in blocks, and compiler has problems performing optimizations between blocks.
 We have a constant-length loop, inside we compute 8 dot products for a single plane, then check if all of them are negative, and in this case we early-out.
-Note that there are a lot of dependencies in computation of dot products – si_fmas in dot4 depend on the result of previous si_fmas, si_fcgt depends on the result of dot4, etc. Here is an example of disassembly for performing a single dot4 operation, assuming that we already have SPLAT(v, i) in registers:
+Note that there are a lot of dependencies in computation of dot products – `si_fma`s in dot4 depend on the result of previous `si_fma`s, `si_fcgt` depends on the result of dot4, etc. Here is an example of disassembly for performing a single dot4 operation, assuming that we already have SPLAT(v, i) in registers:

 ```
 fma res, v2, z, v3